olemeha/CS445_Project/README.md

 		3. Then, run <mvn test> which will run the unit tests created in the Maven project.

-		4. To then continue testing in Postman, enter <mvn package> which will compile the Java code, run any tests, and finish by packaging the code in a JAR file within the target repository.
+		4. To get a full jacocoReport, type: "mvn clean test".

-		5. The name of the JAR file should be "target/BuyNothingProject-1.0-SNAPSHOT.jar".
+		5. You can access it by going through these files: Files>Downloads>Oleksandr-Lemeha-PR-1>BuyNothingProject>target>site>jacoco>index.html or,Files>Home>Oleksandr-Lemeha-PR-1>BuyNothingProject>target>site>jacoco>index.html

-		6. Execute the JAR file by running: <java -jar target/BuyNothingProject-1.0-SNAPSHOT.jar>
+		6. To then continue testing in Postman, enter <mvn clean package> which will compile the Java code, run any tests, and finish by packaging the code in a JAR file within the target repository.

-		7. Now the project is deployed to test the automated Postman Tests.
+		7. The name of the JAR file should be "target/BuyNothingProject-1.0-SNAPSHOT.jar".

-		8. To get a full jacocoReport, type: "mvn clean test".
+		8. Execute the JAR file by running: <java -jar target/BuyNothingProject-1.0-SNAPSHOT.jar>

-		You can access it by going through these files: Files>Downloads>Oleksandr-Lemeha-PR-1>BuyNothingProject>target>site>jacoco>index.html or, Files>Home>Oleksandr-Lemeha-PR-1>BuyNothingProject>target>site>jacoco>index.html
+		9. Now the project is deployed to test the automated Postman Tests.

 For Postman Testing: